quinncatr/2024-Research-Assistant-Work/andy/README.md

 ### Inference.py
 - The `Inference.py` file is a basic example of image classification use inference.
 THe program imports a pre trained model from Tensorflow with MobileNetV2.
 It then gets images from a specified file path and analyzes them to come up with a prediction of what the image is showing.
 - The model has pre determined categories and prints the top ten most likely categories with a percentage score that corresponds to the probability that the image is a part of a certain category.
-- The `Inference.py` file first runs inference on 2 different images sequentially, then optimizes the inference using TensorRT.
-### TensorRT Inference Optimization